A new framework for constrained optimization via feedback control of Lagrange multipliers: Numerical results

 We show an instance in Fig. \ref{fig:shidoku_sol_evol}, where we depict the evolution of the optimization variables for six equispaced sampling instants between the random initialization and the convergence to the correct solution at iteration 91027, shown in Fig. \ref{fig:shidoku_sol}.

-In conclusion, this test shows that the PI control method is convergent even in a non-convex problem that does not satisfy assumptions \ref{ass:sc} and \ref{ass:aff}.
-For further investigation, we compare the PI control method to two state-of-the-art approaches for non-convex constrained optimization, interior-point method (IPM) and sequential quadratic programming, through the \rm{fmincon} function in MATLAB.
+In conclusion, this test shows that PI-CMO is convergent even in a non-convex problem that does not satisfy assumptions \ref{ass:sc} and \ref{ass:aff}.
+For further investigation, we compare PI-CMO to two state-of-the-art approaches for non-convex constrained optimization, interior-point method (IPM) and sequential quadratic programming, through the \rm{fmincon} function in MATLAB.
 We perform 20 runs with random initial conditions for the two of them.
 We observe that IPM fails in all the runs due to numerical issues.
 More precisely, the linear system of KKT conditions to solve at each iteration is poorly conditioned, which affects the solution; see, e.g., \cite[Chapter 19]{nocedal2006numerical} for details.
 On the other hand, sequential quadratic programming converges to an infeasible point in all the runs.